Brian T. Rekofke

 2015 Best Lawyers® Lawyer of the Year Medical Malpractice Law - Defendants - Spokane

 Fellow, American College of Trial Lawyers

-Best Lawyers in America, Medical Malpractice Law, 2010 – present
+Recognized by Best Lawyers® in America for Medical Malpractice Law, 2010 – present

 Washington Defense Trial Lawyers “Defense Trial Lawyer of the Year” 2013